devops-myway/certified-kubernetes-administrator-Practice/Domain 4 - Services and Networking/helmCharts.md

 ##### Installing a Package (Chart)
 At very minimum, installing a chart in Helm requires just two pieces of information:

-- the name of the installation called release name
+- the name of the installation called release name- running chart
 - the chart you want to install from repo

 helm install <RELEASE NAME> <CHART NAME>